bart-kroon/TM1/README.md

 * In this manual, TMIV_INSTALL_DIR is set as `/Workspace/tmiv_install`
 * In this manual, TMIV_SOURCE_DIR is set as `/Workspace/tmiv`
 * In this manual, CONTENT_DIR is set as `/Content`
 * TEST_DIR is the output directory of the configuration file.
-It is adviced to delete and recreate the directory before each run.
+It is advised to delete and recreate the directory before each run.
 * GIT_COMMAND is typically `git`.
 This option may be omitted but when provided the revision of TMIV is saved to the output directory for future reference.
 * The MAX_WORKERS parameter controls the number of threads.
 This is a runtime/memory consumption tradeoff.
 The default value is typically good enough.
-* The REFERENCE_DIR:
+* The REFERENCE_MD5_FILE:
    * is omitted to create the reference or for manual comparison between different runs (using `diff` or `WinMerge`).
-   * is set equal to the the output directory of a reference to compare against it.
+   * is set equal to an existing reference file containing output file MD5 sums to compare against it.
 This is highly recommended.
 * Try `--help` for advanced options.

 # Instructions to run TMIV